 - Child Health & Parenting Service – 93 York Street, 1st Floor

 - Launceston Centreway Arcade – 17-19 Paterson Street

 - The Esk Family Health Care Centre – 33 Brisbane Street

 - Launceston General Hospital – 274-280 Charles Street Level 2, near the cafeteria

 - City Council – Paterson Street West car park ground floor

-The best option is to either higher a car or utalise the public Metro buses.
-Metro buses operate daily all around the city and surrounds.
+The best option is to either hire a car or utilise the public Metro buses.
+Metro buses operate daily all around the city and surround.
 The Launceston City Council offers the Tiger Bus; a free shuttle around the city, travelling past major points of interest.
 Click here for their timetable.

 You will find many coach companies travelling the Tamar Valley Region with many also heading south along main road routes to Longford and beyond, such as Tassielink or Redline.

 Launceston has one of the two main airports in Tasmania, so hire cars and access to public transport are very easy to find.
 If you fly to Tasmania you will either arrive in Launceston or Hobart.